 Preparing for a job interview can be stressful and overwhelming.
-Not only are you researching the company to learn as much as you can before sitting down with the hiring team, but you’re scrambling to print off resumes and iron dress clothes.
+Not only are you researching the company to learn as much as you can before sitting down with the hiring team, you’re also scrambling to print off resumes and iron dress clothes.
 The best way to approach a job interview is by taking time in advance to have everything ready before the big day.

 Here are a few things that you should take to a job interview.